Bellman function for Hardy's inequality over dyadic trees: Stochastic approach to the problem

 where the supremum is taken over the set of controls $\{u_t\}_{t\geq0}$ satisfying proper measurability conditions and whose values range in the set $\{(u_1,u_2,u_3,u_4,u_5) \in \mathbb R^5\; | \; u_5 \geq 0\}$.\\

-We observe that for this result we used the stronger version of the main inequality (\ref{main inequality stronger}) instead of the weaker version (\ref{main inequality 2}).
-By using a stronger main inequality we still get a Bellman function that can be used in the Bellman function method to prove the theorem \ref{hardy theorem}, however finding the solution of the problem associated to the weaker inequality (\ref{main inequality 2}) would require more work.\\
+We observe that, for this result, we used the stronger version of the main inequality (\ref{main inequality stronger}) instead of the weaker version (\ref{main inequality 2}).
+By using a stronger main inequality we still get a Bellman function that can be used in the proof of Theorem \ref{hardy theorem} with the Bellman function method, however finding the solution to the problem associated to the weaker inequality (\ref{main inequality 2}) would require more work.\\

-We are now going to show in the following subsections how we got to the stochastic optimal control problem and how we solved it.
+Now in the following subsections we show how we got to the stochastic optimal control problem and how we solved it.